ZeroStudMuffin/CEA2/README.md

   recognition.
 - Camera preview supports pinch-to-zoom with a slider and a 1x reset button for finer control when capturing text.
+- In landscape orientation the slider rotates vertically and moves to the right side above the 1x button.
 - A rotate button switches the app between portrait and landscape modes, ensuring captured images match the screen orientation.